The RFK Jr. Problem

 And why does he hate Rototech?

-And a Beshampian has to hate Rototech.
+Because he's a Beschampian.
+And a Beschampian has to hate Rototech.

-Because if Kennedy admits that Rototech works, then the whole edifice of 19th-century pseudoscience that he has committed himself to comes tumbling down.
+Because if Kennedy admits that Rototech works, then the whole edifice of 19th century pseudoscience that he has committed himself to comes tumbling down.

-likes to pretend that he is alarmed by vaccines that do not work.
+RFK Jr. likes to pretend that he is alarmed by vaccines that do not work.

 No,